ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0003_Corrective_and_Preventative_action.md

 ## Scope

-This applies to all medical and research software devices designed and developed by Medical Data Networks_._
+This applies to all medical and research software devices designed and developed by Medical Data Networks.

 ## References